 SCEC is dedicated to improving the education of children with exceptionalities, raising awareness among the general population about children with exceptionalities, and establishing a network of pre-service teachers who intend to educate children with learning and behavioral exceptionalities.

 The Student WEA is a statewide pre-professional organization for all prospective teachers.
 It is your bridge to a career as a professional educator and link with practicing teachers in your community.
 StWEA offers many membership benefits and provides many programs and activities throughout the year.
-The UWSP local chapter is the largest in the state and has received the National Award for the Outstanding Chapter of the Year for seven of the past nine years.
+The UWSP local chapter is the largest in the state and regularly receives state and national award.
 A membership fee is involved.